UniversalDependencies/docs/_hy/pos/PART.md

 Particles are function words that must be associated with another word or phrase to impart meaning and that do not satisfy definitions of other universal parts of speech (e.g.  [adpositions](ADP), [coordinating conjunctions](CCONJ), [subordinating conjunctions](SCONJ) or [auxiliary verbs](AUX)).
 Particles may encode grammatical categories such as negation, mood, tense etc. Particles are not inflected.

-Note that particles like _այո_ “yes”, _ոչ_ “no”, _անշուշտ_ “shure”, etc. as response words (as feedback particles) are considered as interjections under the UD standard.
+Note that particles like _այո_ “yes”, _ոչ_ “no”, _անշուշտ_ “sure”, etc. as response words (as feedback particles) are considered as interjections under the UD standard.

 ### Examples